+I teach Romana’s Pilates, sometimes called True Pilates or Authentic Pilates.
 Romana Kryzanowska started training with Joe Pilates as a teenage dancer from Balanchine’s School of American Ballet.
 When I met her she had been teaching for over six decades.
 She was in her 80’s, a tawny-maned Lioness with a throaty voice who punctuated her teaching with dynamic humor and playful teasing.
 She was a feisty, insightful healer.
 When she walked into a room everyone grew two inches, no-one would dare slouch in her presence.
 If you were sloppy she would let you know, and when you showed control and mastery she would give you a sweet smile and teach you something new.

-Romana did not like people haphazardly changing The Work, which she viewed as a complete work of genius.
+Romana did not like people haphazardly changing "the Work", which she viewed as a complete work of genius.
 As a trained dancer she valued the role of the choreographer and considered Pilates teachers Rehearsal Directors (Repetiteurs) who can remember the compositions, and keep the spirit and the intent of the Choreographer's vision.

 She said; “if you change it then give it your own name.”

 In 2011 Pacific Northwest Ballet presented a re-staging of the haunting fairytale ballet “Giselle.”
 This ballet originally premiered over 175 years ago, and Artistic Director Peter Boal combined recently discovered notation of the ballet with other historical notation from choreographers Coralli and Perrot, and Pepita’s version.